 \section{Conclusion}

-We considered strategic communication between a sender and a receiver when both sides had the ability to commit to a policy, an information rule and a decision rule, respectively.
-We were interested in finding the optimal decision rule for the sender when he faced uncertainty about the objective and the instruments of the sender.
-In particular, the receiver was uncertain about the state independent preferences and the set of signal structures that are feasible for the sender.
-The literature on strategic communication has typically considered forms of communication where at least one of the players had no ability to commit, as illustrated in Table \ref{Categorization}.
-In the current paper, we offer both sender and receiver some level of commitment power.
+We considered strategic communication between a sender and a receiver when both sides had the ability to commit to a policy, an information rule, and a decision rule, respectively.
+We were interested in finding the optimal decision rule for the receiver when he faced uncertainty about the objective and the instruments of the sender.
+The literature on strategic communication has typically considered forms of communication in which at least one of the players had no ability to commit.
+In the current paper, we offer both the sender and the receiver some level of commitment power.